dariuszdawidowski/metaviz-webapp/README.md

 Important feature is the capability to develop custom plugins, providing users with the flexibility to expand its functionality and customize it according to their specific requirements.

+# Important note

+IF you are user - you are in the right place.
+No code here.\
+This project is bootstrap, just plain html loading all libraries from CDN to quick start for end users.
+If you are looking for code see the Libraries section below.

 # Quick start

 Open file metaviz.html in the browser (File->Open file... or just drag&drop) and you are ready to work.